tanhaoen/keppel-dbt-training/Lesson 3/lesson3_lab.md

 dbt deps
 ```

 To check that your packages is installed, navigate to the `dbt_packages` folder of your project.
 You should see a subfolder named `dbt_utils`.
-Now, run the following command, and notice the `dbt_packages` folder being removed.
-This command uninstalls all packages from your project.
+Now, run the following command, and notice the `dbt_packages` folder being removed (this command uninstalls all packages from your project):
 ```
 dbt clean
 ```